Mary and Geraldine Peppin: Early career and wartime

-Their father was the Reverend Gilbert Peppin, the vicar of Marston Magna in Somerset and a folk song collector, and their uncle and first music teacher was the Reverend Arthur H Peppin, who had been a pupil of Hubert Parry at the Royal College of Music and went on to become the first director of music at Clifton College in 1896.
+The twins were born in Marston Magna, Somerset where their father, the Reverend Gilbert Peppin, was the vicar and a folk song collector.
+Their uncle and first music teacher was the Reverend Arthur H Peppin, who had been a pupil of Hubert Parry at the Royal College of Music and went on to become the first director of music at Clifton College in 1896.
 He was later director of music at Rugby School (where his pupils included Robin Milford).
 Peppin was also a close friend of Stephen Spender's father Harold.
 The twins subsequently continued lessons with Mabel Lander, a pupil of Leschetizky and much later piano tutor to the young Princess Elizabeth.

 Their debut recital took place on 25 October 1930 at the Grotrian Hall, including pieces by J. S. Bach, Schumann, Arensky and Bax.
 There followed many public recitals and BBC broadcasts until the war interrupted things.
 During the war they played on behalf of CEMA (the wartime Council for the Encouragement of Music and the Arts) and ENSA (the Entertainments National Service Association), and substituted for unavailable orchestras in many theatre and ballet pits - including the Ballet Rambert, for which Mary played with Angus Morrison, and the Sadler's Wells Ballet, for which Geraldine played with Constant Lambert.

 Geraldine met the poet Randall Swingler in 1931 and married him on 17 April 1933 at St Mary Magdalene's Church, Munster Square.
 They had a son and a daughter (Judith) who married the composer Edward Williams.
 Mary Peppin married Wing Commander Paddy Fisher (later Dr R.E.W Fisher) in 1943.
 Both husbands were left wing activists.
 Mary and Geraldine were also deeply involved in left-wing political organizations in the 1930s and 40s, accompanying choirs for the Workers' Musical Association, and among the many other artists and musicians involved with the Unity Theatre, King's Cross and in the Hampstead communist party branch.
 The only recordings they left were arrangements of workers songs for two pianos made by their composer friends Alan Bush and Alan Rawsthorne on Topic Records.
 In his book Churchill's Spy Files, Nigel West reports that the Peppins' flat in Islington (at 9b Canonbury Square) was a centre for clandestine communist activity during the war and was under surveillance.